-During the first week of the ERT program the student will primarily be an observer.
+During the first week of the ERT program, the student will primarily be an observer.
 As they watch horse interactions with other students, and reference the Appendix in their ERT Notebook, they will begin to discover horsemanship.
 This means learning valuable information about the horse, their mannerisms, and how to work with their horse successfully during the program.

 Selecting a Horse as Therapy

-The unique element of Equine therapy at Shepherds Hill Academy is that choosing a horse is part of the therapeutic process.
-When a student selects a horse, they are essentially judging the animal by first impressions.
+The unique element of Equine therapy at Shepherd’s Hill Academy is that choosing a horse is part of the therapeutic process.
+When a student selects a horse, they are judging the animal by first impressions.
 You’ve certainly heard the phrase “never judge a book by its cover.”
 This adage remains true.
 As the year progresses, they will learn whether their initial thoughts and feelings about the horse were correct, or if the horse turned out to have a different personality than expected.
 This alone teaches students a valuable life lesson.

 Many students select a horse that has similar personality traits to themselves.
 They are often drawn to a horse that displays similar characteristics; whether aesthetically or personally.
-The student is often surprised to find that the horse they choose is either: a lot like them or a lot like someone in their life that they struggle to deal with.
+The student is often surprised to find that the horse they choose is either a lot like themself, or a lot like someone in their life that they struggle with.
 It’s almost as if they don’t choose the horse, but the horse chooses them!